alemart/encantar-js/docs/getting-started/set-up-the-session.md

 Now all you have to do to start a new session is call `startARSession()`!

-## Write the user callback
+## Start the animation loop

+The animation loop repeatedly calls the user callback.
 The user callback is a function responsible for updating and rendering the virtual scene.
-We have no virtual scene at the moment, but we can already set up that function.
-In order to do this, we must call `session.requestAnimationFrame()` and pass the user callback as an argument.
+We have no virtual scene at the moment, but we'll already set up that function.
+Let's call `session.requestAnimationFrame()` and pass the user callback as an argument:

 ```js title="ar-demo.js" hl_lines="6-11"
 window.onload = async function()